holistic-stack/openscad-tree-sitter/src/lib/PROGRESS.md

 - Implemented support for rotate transformations
 - All rotate tests are now passing
 - Started implementing support for union operations
+- Implemented visitor pattern for CST traversal
+- Created specialized visitors for different node types (primitives, transformations, CSG operations)
+- Implemented composite visitor for delegating to specialized visitors
+- Created a visitor-based AST generator
+- Added tests for visitor-based AST generation
+- Updated OpenscadParser to use the visitor-based AST generator by default
+- Fixed visitor pattern implementation to handle the actual tree-sitter CST structure
+- Updated BaseASTVisitor to handle expression nodes correctly
+- Fixed visitStatement method to handle expression statements as direct children
+- Added visitExpression method to handle expression nodes
+- Updated findNodeOfType function to handle the actual tree-sitter CST structure
+- Fixed base-ast-visitor.test.ts to use the real parser instead of mocks

 ### Current Issues
 - Union tests are failing due to an unterminated string literal in the DirectASTGenerator.ts file
 - There are still failing tests in other modules (difference, intersection, primitives, module-function)
 - The ModularASTGenerator needs to be updated to handle these other modules
 - Some tests are using parseToAST instead of parseAST, which is causing errors
+- The primitive-visitor.test.ts tests are failing because they're looking for module_instantiation nodes, but the tree-sitter CST structure uses call_expression nodes instead
+- The composite-visitor.test.ts tests are failing for similar reasons

 ### Next Steps
+- Fix the primitive-visitor.test.ts tests to use the correct node types
+- Fix the composite-visitor.test.ts tests to use the correct node types
 - Fix the string literal issue in the union operations implementation
 - Implement support for difference and intersection operations
 - Fix the module and function tests
 - Update the ModularASTGenerator to handle all types of operations
+- Implement module and function visitors
+- Implement control structure visitors
+- Add support for expression visitors
+- Implement query caching and optimization
+- Implement registry system for node handlers

 ## Known Issues